 CB2 receptors are (just like CB1) also expressed in some neuron cells (like the microglia) in the brain and other parts of the central nervous system, but in much smaller quantities than CB1.

-Another captivating attribute of the ECS is that both the cannabinoid receptors and the endocannabinoids get synthesized in the body on demand.
+Another captivating attribute of the ECS is that both cannabinoid receptors and endocannabinoids get synthesized in the body on demand.

-This basically means that when our body “senses” that an additional receptor will return our organism into a state of homeostasis (balance), both the receptors and the compounds get synthesized on demand.
+This basically means that when our body “senses” that an additional receptor will return our organism into a state of balance, it produces that receptor along with a compound that activates it.

 Studies have shown that this trait of ECS occurs in situations like nerve injury, inflammation and tissue damage.
 (2)

 Here are a few more facts about the endocannabinoid receptors:

 - It is speculated that CB1 and CB2 receptors are more numerous than any other receptor system in the human body (including the receptors of neurotransmitters dopamine and serotonin).

 - Numerous parts of our body contain both CB1 and CB2 receptors, and they are found in many intersections of our body (the borders of two or more different physiological systems), contributing to the communication and cooperation of differing types of cells.